 console-conf when initialising an Ubuntu Core device.

-Other recent changes in snapd have added a variety of new interfaces, including system-packages-doc to help read system documentation, the uinput interface to access user devices from
+There’s also a variety of new interfaces, including system-packages-doc to help read system documentation, the uinput interface to access user devices from

 /dev/uinput, and the system-source-code interface to allow snaps access to the host’s kernel config, source code and headers.